 African Swine Fever

-ASF is currently circulating and well-established within parts of Eastern Europe and Russia, with a reservoir of infection within the wild boar population.
-ASF is a disease listed on the World Organisation of Animal Health (OIE) Terrestrial Animal Health Code, reportable to the OIE on identification.
-The disease is also notifiable by law in the UK with more information available on the Defra website.
+ASF is circulating and well-established within parts of Europe, Russia and China, with a reservoir of infection in the wild boar population.
+The disease is listed on the World Organisation of Animal Health (OIE) Terrestrial Animal Health Code, reportable to the OIE if identified.
+The disease is also notifiable by law in the UK, with more information available on the Defra website.

 - Poster: Reduce the risk of African Swine Fever reaching the UK

 - 'Don’t bring it home' poster (request your free copy)

 - Do not feed the pigs sign (request your free copy)

 - World Organisation for Animal Health (OIE) posters in five different languages:

 - Commercial pig farms

 - Small backyard farmers

 - Biosecurity guidance